hrithik2000/hrithik2000/README.md

 - 👨‍💻 All of my projects are available at [github.com/hrithik2000](github.com/hrithik2000)

-- 💬 Ask me about **React,Java,Python,CyberSecurity,Networking,Ethical Hacking,Penetration Tester**
+- 💬 Ask me about **React,Java,Python,CyberSecurity,Networking,Ethical Hacking,Penetration Testing**

 - 📫 How to reach me **rhrithik1@gmail.com**